 Advertisements will often portray you as the life of the party.
 You’re the big man or woman on campus or in the bar, downing shots, talking it up.
 Alcohol is giving you confidence.
 It’s letting you be THAT person.

 Except, alcohol isn’t really doing all of that.
 It’s numbing you so you just aren’t reacting as sharply as you could.
 Your senses and reactions are slowed.
 Your inhibitions are lowered.
 If you drink enough – it will really numb you.
 Right to this point.

-Yep, life of the party alright!
+Life of the party – right?

 We all know that almost every alcohol advertisement swears that it will make you look better though.
 Obviously by drinking you will look like the person in the ad.
 The paid model that hasn’t even had a sip of what’s in the glass.

+Want to know more about the truth around marketing and alcohol advertisements?
 Start reading This Naked Mind free now, sign up below: